Aupaka/pastbin_bash/README.md

 # Pastebin Bash

-Script for send file to pastebin
+Script to send file to pastebin

 ## Requirements